 - Provide a safe and loving environment for every student

 - Serving as a positive Jewish role model, showing our students just how much fun and meaning there is in Jewish learning and life!

 - Bring a sense of ruach (spirit) to the classroom and our community

-- Being enrolled in and participating in your grade at jtx.
+- Be enrolled in and participate in your grade at CAARS Teens.

-MIT’s are our 8th grade participants who are learning and training to become Madrichol at CAARS.
-We are providing everything teens need to be successful in this important role.
-Madrichol learn how to model Jewish values, lead small groups, facilitate games, communicate with students, aid in classroom management, write lesson plans and incorporate Jewish topics.
-In the classroom, MITs implement what they’ve learned with the support of a supervising teacher and at least one older, experienced madrichol.
+M.I.Ts are our 8th grade participants who are learning and training to become Madrichim at CAARS.
+Our teen leadership program provides a foundation for our teens to be successful in this important role.
+M.I.Ts learn how to model Jewish values, lead small groups, facilitate games, communicate with students, aid in classroom management, write lesson plans and incorporate Jewish topics.